ply-ct/ply/docs/topics/values.md

   headers:
     content-length: ${~[0-9]*} # any number of digits
 ```
-(Actually a better way to not care about content-length is to use response header filtering as described under [Options](options).)
+(Actually a better way to not care about content-length is to use response header filtering as described under [Config](config).)

 In Ply UI, values are applied by selecting their JSON source file like so: